AndiDittrich/WordPress.Tweakr/README.md

 ## Description ##

-This plugin is a collection of common used tweaks to get control of WordPress Core Features.
+This plugin is a collection of common tweaks to get control of WordPress functions as well as a set of often used features we've created for our customers.
 It is designed as **all-in-one** solution espacially for **Web-Agencies** and **Advanced Users**.

 ### Plugin Features ###

 ### Tweaks ###
-The following WordPress Core Features can be **disabled/hidden separately**
+The following WordPress Features can be **controlled separately**

 * Disable XMLRPC API
 * Restrict REST (JSON) API Access to **Admin** and **Editor** User